Aavache/LLMWebCrawler/README.md

 The worker node does not need to have the code implementation as the head node will serialize and submit the arguments and implementation to the workers.

+## Future features

+The current implementation is a PoC.
+Many improvements can be made:
+* API get entrypoint to search given text.
+* Optimize search and API.
+* Storing more features in the vector DB.
+* Adding new LLMs and new chunking strategies with popular libraries, e.g. [LangChain](https://www.langchain.com/).

+## Contributing

+All issues and PRs are welcome 🙂.

 ## Reference